Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 Costs of Card Grading

-Sportscard grading prices work on a few key factors - card value, desired turnaround time, and the type of card graded.
+Sportscard grading prices depend on a few key factors: card value, desired turnaround time, and the type of card graded.

 The pricing schedule can confuse you if you haven't submitted a card for grading before.